Raiders of the Lost Ark (video game): Development

 Howard Scott Warshaw volunteered to work on the game when it was offered at Atari.
 While Warshaw felt that doing adaptations of popular arcade games "always seemed like an exercise in futility" to him, the chance to adapt the film felt like a perfect middle ground of making an original game that had the boost of a popular property.
 Warshaw met with director Steven Spielberg to discuss the game and after began development of it in mid-1981.

 Warshaw did not want to make a game where you could only carry one item at a time such as in Adventure (1980).
 To avoid this, he had the game use the second joystick to let players manage items they had collected.
 Warshaw wanted a game that had more unique play scenarios than other games and felt the game had to emphasize the adventure nature of the film, so began stripping down the film to its key points, such as finding the Ark of the Covenant.
 This led to him developing areas to surround this such as a treasure room and a map room.
 Warshaw also developed new elements such as an in-game timer that made elements of the game change as time went on.

 Raiders of the Lost Ark was made for an eight kilobyte ROM cartridge.
 While Warshaw handled most of the graphics for the game himself, graphic artist Jerome Domurat produced the animated character of Indiana Jones.
 The packaging, manual, and advertising artwork was painted by Atari art director James Kelly.
-During development of the game, designer Warshaw wore a hat.